Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 Since SourceLocation is merely a pointer, it will only be meaningful and useful when put side by side with the data buffer we just mentioned, which is managed by the second main character in this story, **SourceManager**.

 #### SourceManager Class
+The SourceManager class manages all of the source files stored inside the memory and provides interfaces to access them.